 I just redid my makeup drawers.
-I tried an unusual method for DIYing the organizers, and it turned out so well, it inspired me to share it with you!
+I tried an unusual method for DIYing the organizers, and it turned out so well that it inspired me to share it with you!
 I'll also explain how I organize my stuff so I can find it.
 Organizing is personal, but maybe you'll find some ideas that work for you.

-I built my own vanity a couple of years ago and still use the same one.
+I built my vanity a couple of years ago and still use the same one.
 Here's a picture:

 I give instructions for building one of these in the previous article.
 The desk was a rescue desk from the street, and those are the drawers I'll be organizing today.
 But first, allow me to explain why commercial drawer organizations can't ever work.

 The problem with using a commercial drawer organizer is that your layout must conform to the organizer.
 Shouldn't it be the other way around?
 The variety of shapes and the personal nature of makeup make it impossible for anyone to design something that will work for most people.
 You can use smaller containers to hold your makeup.
 That's what I did, and it does work better than a one-size-fits-all organizer.
 But the separate boxes create wasted space, and you are still stuck with a fixed size and shape.
 Not everything fits inside those shapes, and the drawer becomes crowded when there is plenty of room.

 All of the DIY "solutions" I've seen suffer from the same problem: you end up with a rectangular grid of boxes that you hope will work but never does.